 It was a gift until it wasn’t.

-Jay Deshpande is the author of the new chapbook The Umbrian Sonnets (PANK Books) as well as Love the Stranger (YesYes Books).
+Jay Deshpande is the author of The Umbrian Sonnets (PANK Books) and Love the Stranger (YesYes Books).
 A former Wallace Stegner fellow, he teaches at Brooklyn Poets and at Columbia University.